Skip to content

 : Submit Capstone Digital Resources

-• Capstone Proposal: The completed Capstone Proposal must submitted prior to the start of the semester.
+• Capstone Proposal: The completed Capstone Proposal must be submitted prior to the start of the semester.
+This proposal will be used as a guide for what you proposed to do and what remains to be completed.

-• Meeting with your Capstone Chair and filling out the Graduation Preparedness form must occur before or in the first week of the semester to ensure enough time to register for Graduation.
+• Graduation Preparedness Checklist: You should meet with your Capstone Chair and fill out the Graduation Preparedness form before the end of first week of the semester to ensure enough time to register for Graduation.

 • Capstone Presentation: You must present your Capstone in a Public Forum (either as a Poster or a Slide Talk).
 This Presentation also serves as a major component of the Comprehensive Exam for the Graduate School.
-Therefore, to participate in Spring Commencement, students must present their Capstone prior to Finals Week AND receive a "Pass" on the Comprehensive Exam Signature Form.
+Therefore, to participate in Spring Commencement, you must present your Capstone prior to Finals Week AND receive a "Pass" on the Comprehensive Exam Signature Form.

 • Comprehensive Exam Signature Form: This form is electronically distributed by the Graduate School to the members of the Capstone Committee.
 The form has three options: 1) Pass, 2) Pass with conditions, and 3) Fail.
 All committee members must sign off on a "Pass" for the student to participate in Spring Commencement.
-Note, the outcome from this form is separate from the final grade the student will receive on their Capstone Project.
+Note, the outcome from this form is separate from the final grade you will receive on your Capstone Project.
 You can read more about this form on the evaluation page.

 As you can see, there is very little flexibility in these deadlines.
 Standard Track students unable to meet the above deadlines can extend the timeline into the summer to wrap up their project, but they will be unable to participate in Commencement.